I was in a Wandsworth public library in the late 1990s when I read the line, “Angela Carter lives in London.”

 ‘Lizzie is not herself, today.’

-There’s probably less ‘dazzle and swoop’ in this and the other stories that make up the collection American Ghosts and Old World Wonders, published posthumously.
+There’s probably less ‘dazzle and swoop’ in this and the other stories that make up the collection American Ghosts and Old World Wonders published posthumously.
 Although I rather like the cooler more controlled tone; it makes the language more dangerous.
-In an Angela Carter story, calm is often followed by storm.
-According to Rushdie her “revisionist imagination has turned towards the real, her interest towards portraiture rather than narrative.”
+In an Angela Carter story, calm is often followed by a storm.
+According to Rushdie, her “revisionist imagination has turned towards the real, her interest towards portraiture rather than narrative.”
 I suspect she was double bluffing.
 ‘In Pantoland’ is her meditation on Pantomime but when she wrote: “… sometimes, as if it might be the greatest illusion of all, there might be an incursion of the real”, she could have been describing the landscape of ‘Carterland’, where she cross-threaded delusion and truth and let us make of it what we will.

 And the smoke and mirrors of Carterland include her non-fiction.
-In The Sadeian Woman she refused the party line on the Marquis de Sade’s sexual predilections, believing he had “put pornography at the service of women.”
+In The Sadeian Woman, she refused the party line on the Marquis de Sade’s sexual predilections, believing he had “put pornography at the service of women.”
 Giving an interview shortly after the book was published she said: “You know what Melville said after writing Moby Dick.
 I have written a very wicked book, and I feel as pure as a lamb.”
 She did too.